IamHuijben/SOM-CPC/README.md

 #### Dependencies:

-Download the anacond (https://www.anaconda.com/) package and the somperf library (https://github.com/FlorentF9/SOMperf).
+Download the anaconda package (https://www.anaconda.com/) and the somperf library (https://github.com/FlorentF9/SOMperf).

 In the anaconda prompt run: